‘We are not a welfare state. We are a military-industrial complex’

 How long will we allow railroad companies to endanger our lives for profit?
 How long will we allow fossil fuel companies to determine our climate policies?

-Train by rajat jain, pexels photo 325200 (2)
+Train by Rajat Jain, pexels photo 325200 (2)

 Congress bans railroad strikes